 The adjusted measures for fiscal 2018 exclude the impact of asset impairment charges of \$8.5 million, net losses on lease terminations of \$11.4 million, certain professional service and legal fees and related costs of \$0.5 million and additional income tax expense of \$47.9 million related to the enactment of the Tax Reform.
-The asset impairment charges related primarily to the impairment of certain retail locations in North America resulting from under-performance and expected store closures.
+The asset impairment charges related primarily to the impairment of certain retail locations in North America resulting from underperformance and expected store closures.
 The net losses on lease terminations related primarily to the modification of certain lease agreements held with a common landlord in North America.
 Certain professional service and legal fees and related costs is primarily due to amounts which the Company otherwise would not have incurred as part of its business operations.
 The additional income tax expense related to the enactment of the Tax Reform is comprised of a provisional charge of \$24.9 million for the re-measurement of U.S. deferred tax assets and a provisional charge of \$23.0 million for the estimated effects of the transitional tax on the deemed repatriation of foreign earnings.
 These items resulted in a combined \$66.6 million impact (after considering the related tax benefit of \$1.6 million), or an unfavorable \$0.81 per share impact during fiscal 2018.
-Net loss attributable to Guess?, Inc. was \$7.9 million and adjusted diluted loss per common share was \$0.11 for fiscal 2018.
+Net loss attributable to Guess?, Inc. was \$7.9 million and adjusted diluted earnings per common share was \$0.11 for fiscal 2018.
 Excluding the impact of these items, adjusted net earnings attributable to Guess?, Inc. were \$58.7 million and adjusted diluted earnings per common share were \$0.70 for fiscal 2018.

 The adjusted measures for fiscal 2017 exclude the impact of asset impairment charges of \$34.4 million, restructuring charges of \$6.1 million, a restructuring related estimated exit tax charge of \$1.9 million and a valuation allowance established on certain deferred tax assets of \$6.8 million, partially offset by a gain related to the sale of a minority interest investment of \$22.3 million and net gains on lease terminations of \$0.7 million.
 The asset impairment charges related primarily to the impairment of certain retail locations in North America resulting from under-performance and expected store closures.
 During the first quarter of fiscal 2017, the Company implemented a global cost reduction and restructuring plan to better align its global cost and organizational structure with its current strategic initiatives.
 This plan included the consolidation and streamlining of the Company's business processes and a reduction in its global workforce and other expenses.
 During fiscal 2017, the Company recorded a valuation allowance on certain deferred tax assets, a portion of which was generated from asset impairment charges recorded during fiscal 2017.
 The net gains on lease terminations related primarily to the early termination of certain lease agreements in Europe.
 These items resulted in a combined \$16.0 million impact (after considering the net \$10.2 million tax benefit resulting from the asset impairment charges, restructuring charges, the sale of the minority interest investment and net gains on lease terminations), or an unfavorable \$0.19 per share impact during fiscal 2017.
-Net earnings attributable to Guess?, Inc. were \$22.8 million and adjusted diluted earnings per common share were \$0.26 for fiscal 2017.
+Net earnings attributable to Guess?, Inc. were \$22.8 million and diluted earnings per common share were \$0.27 for fiscal 2017.
+Excluding the impact of these items, adjusted net earnings attributable to Guess?, Inc. were \$38.8 million and adjusted diluted earnings per common share were \$0.46 for fiscal 2017.